proplot-dev/proplot/docs/why.rst

 but since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be a drag.

-Parts of the matplotlib API were actually designed with this in mind.
+Parts of matplotlib's interface were actually designed with this in mind.
 `Backend classes <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__,
 `native axes projections <https://matplotlib.org/3.1.1/api/projections_api.html>`__, `axis scales <https://matplotlib.org/3.1.0/gallery/scales/scales.html>`__,